Wardlow-Labs/Deep-Learning-for-Content-Based-Filtering-Recommendation-Engine/README.md

 # Deep Learning for Content-Based Filtering Recommendation Engine

-This project uses deep learning to build a recommendation system which uses multiple features to recommend movies to users.
+This project uses the MovieLens ml-latest-small dataset and user content to train two neural network which ingest two different vectors which are combined via the dot product and subsequently output a single recommendation based upon the predicted rating of a given movie.